ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 ### Customizing virtual machine properties
 {: #shared_vcd-ops-guide-cust-properties}

-You can edit the properties of a VM, including the virtual machine name and description, hardware and network settings, and guest operating system settings.
+You can edit the properties of a VM, including the virtual machine name and description, hardware and network settings, and operating system settings for a guest.

 For more information about working with VMs, see [Working with virtual machines](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-DF0C111D-B638-4EC3-B805-CC33994F8D53.html){:external}.